neicnordic/sda-helm/README.md

 ## Info

-This repositroy contains helmcharts for deploying a Sensitive Data Archive solution that is compatible with the European Ggenome Archives federated archiving model
+This repositroy contains helmcharts for deploying a Sensitive Data Archive solution that is compatible with the European Genome Archives federated archiving model

 ## sda-db

-This chart deploys a pre-configured database instance for Sensitive Data Archive, the schemas match European Ggenome Archives federated archiving model.
+This chart deploys a pre-configured database instance for Sensitive Data Archive, the schemas match European Genome Archives federated archiving model.

 ## sda-mq

-This chart deploys a pre-configured message broker designed to work European Ggenome Archives federated archive setup
+This chart deploys a pre-configured message broker designed to work European Genome Archives federated archive setup

 ## sda-svc

 This chart deploys the service components needed for the Sensitive Data Archive solution.

+## sda-orch

+This chart deploys the orchestrator service needed for the Sensitive Data Archive standalone solution (No European Genome Archive connection).